Synicalx/reddit-rss-pub/README.md

 ## Will it / can it do XYZ

 Yes, no, I don't know, maybe.
 If you can think of a feature that is missing, but that also might be useful (and there's a lot of those) please create an issue or open a PR.

+## License

+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.